 Contribute to the sustainable growth of society and promote measures to improve corporate value

-(1) Deliberate on basic policies and plans as well as the internal promotion system for sustainability management
+(1) Deliberates on basic policies, plans, and internal promotion system for sustainability management

-(2) Formulate annual key policies to promote sustainability initiatives
+(2) Formulates medium-term and annual policies to promote sustainability initiatives

-(3) Promote the initiatives based on the sustainability policy and monitor the progress
+(3) Promotes initiatives based on the Company's sustainability policies and monitor its implementation

-(4) Deliberate on whether to proceed with individual projects that fall under each activity group
+(4) Deliberates on whether to proceed with individual projects that fall under each activity group

 Guidelines of GLORY handbook